+Objective/Purpose.

-Objective/Purpose: Provide an Arctic focused summer internship program as part of the overall ADAC Fellows program oriented for Minority Serving Institutions, under-represented classifications students and other ADAC Fellows as part of the student program’s overall workforce development to prepare undergraduate and graduate level students for entry into the Homeland Security Enterprise.
+Provide an Arctic focused summer internship program as part of the overall ADAC Fellows program oriented for Minority Serving Institutions, under-represented classifications students and other ADAC Fellows as part of the student program’s overall workforce development to prepare undergraduate and graduate level students for entry into the Homeland Security Enterprise.
 The specifications in expectations for the project are included in the DHS - ADAC Terms and Conditions for Workforce Development Plan.

+Baseline.

-Baseline: DHS S&T OUP Cooperative Grant Terms and Conditions require ADAC to develop and conduct two 10-week summer internships for all Center student fellows during their tenure of association with ADAC.
+DHS S&T OUP Cooperative Grant Terms and Conditions require ADAC to develop and conduct two 10-week summer internships for all Center student fellows during their tenure of association with ADAC.
 Accordingly, ADAC created an innovative Summer Internship program for ADAC fellows and students from underrepresented minorities.